-INSIDE : Learn how to wrap an open light fixture cord to add color to an otherwise boring black cord!
+INSIDE : Learn how to wrap an open light fixture cord with yarn to add color to an otherwise boring black cord!
 No more dull cords creating mess, make them shine with this simple colorful DIY project.

 This post may contain affiliate links.
 See full disclosure here.

 Today I am sharing How to wrap an Open Light fixture cord.
-I took an inexpensive Open Light Fixture and wrapped the cord for a little extra pizzaz of my own.
+I took an inexpensive Farmhouse Open Light Fixture and wrapped the cord for a little extra color of my own.

 I bought three different yarns and planned on wrapping the cord with all of them in varying lengths, but after I had used a portion of all three… I decided I didn’t like that look at all.
 So, in the end, I just went with this Mint Green Yarn color for the whole thing.